Streaming-flix-app/.github/profile/README.md

 ####  Implementation in Backend
-      Designed a schema to store marked favorite movies of a user Used NodeJS, and MongoDB as a Database
-      Added APIs and SDKs of Razorpay payment gateway
+      Designed a schema to store marked favorite movies of a user Used NodeJS as a framework, and MongoDB as a Database Added APIs and SDKs of Razorpay payment gateway